ehorvat1/NES-MEP-Reader/README.md

 ## Web interface:
 The web interface is very similar to original "amsreader-firmware".
 I have added a 60 Minute plot, and translated to German language.
+The help icons on the configuration page are linked to original "amsreader-firmware" site.
+Serial Port and RTS Pin are described also on config page.
 <img src="Dashboard.png">